 5.2 Composition of the IPE

-The Modbus IPE consists of AE and Modbus Master.
-To provide the interworking functions to other oneM2M entities, the IPE registers to a CSE and communicate with Modbus devices using Modbus protocol.
-The IPE registration is mandatory in oneM2M systems which is not defined in AllJoyn system.
+As shown in Figure 5.2-1, the Modbus IPE consists of AE and Modbus Master.
+To provide the interworking functions to other oneM2M entities, the IPE shall register to a CSE and communicate with Modbus devices using Modbus protocol.
+The IPE registration is mandatory in oneM2M systems.
 Modbus discovery and session establishment are needed for the IPE to communicate with other Modbus applications.
 A single Modbus IPE may expose Modbus functions provided by one or more Modbus devices to the oneM2M System.

 Figure 5.2-1: Composition of Modbus-IPE